ZendHQ Installation and Configuration

 • It can communicate with the ZendHQ User Interface.

-These are configured in the file /opt/zend/zendphp/etc/zendhqd.ini.
+These URIs are configured in the file /opt/zend/zendphp/etc/zendhqd.ini.
 The relevant settings for these are, with their defaults, respectively:

 • zendhqd.daemon_uri = tcp://127.0.0.1:10090